tezos/tezos-mirror/docs/protocols/006_carthage.rst

 The code can be found in the Gitlab branch `proto-006`_ and its full hash is ``PtXXX``.

+**This protocol contains several breaking changes with respect to Babylon.**
+Developers are particularly encouraged to carefully read this page and to monitor it for updates.

 .. contents:: Summary of changes